chigraph/chigraph/doc/building.md

 # Building chigraph from source
 Currently, the only way to get chigraph is to build from source.

+As of now, only linux x86_64 has been tested, but work is being done on getting it to work on macOS and Windows.
 Here we go!

 ## Installing dependencies
 The external dependencies of chigraph are: